CarterFaceySmith/SecondBrain/README.md

 This is my combined vault of knowledge on several varied concepts and subjects going back as far as 2021 or so.

+These notes got me through a Bachelor of Computer Science, and many other equally straining situations.

 The main topics covered include:
-- General Programming
+- Generic Programming
+- C and C++
 - Mathematics
-- Machine Learning
+- Machine Learning/AI
 - Quantum Computing

+Going further you'll see notes ranging from clothing brand recommendations to understanding the sharpe ratio of an financial investment.

 The notes themselves are written conceptually, with a casual and stream-of-consciousness style of writing to deformalise concepts and assist with quick high-level understanding of complex subjects.

 As learning is a constant process, so to is the expansion of this knowledge base, I intend to open source these for the remainder of my life in the hopes that they assist others in the same way they have assisted me.

-Please be aware that notes on more complex topics may include swearing.
+*Please be aware that notes on more complex topics may include swearing.*
 <br></br>
 ## Getting Started